chriswachir/chriswachir_config/README.md

 - 👋 Hi, I’m Christopher wachira
-- 👀 I’m interested in statistics, data analysis and machine learning.
+- 👀 I’m interested in statistics, data engineering, data science and machine learning.
 - 🌱 I’m currently learning more on tensorflow and deployment of machine learning models.
 - 💞️ I’m looking to collaborate on a firm dealing with data analysis and machine learning.
 - 📫 Reach me at chriswachira873@gmail.com, or my linkedln account, @ www.linkedin.com/in/christopher-wachira-7bb9b11b1